 This appliance is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
 Heat is generated by both realistic flames and glowing coals.
 This appliance is designed for vent-free operation with flue damper closed.
-It has been tested and approved to the ANSI Z21.11.2 standard for unvented appliances.
+It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
+State and local codes in some areas prohibit the use of vent-free heaters.